 Don’t just visit the beach, uncover our coast’s wondrous marine configuration and wildlife.

 Grab your wet shoes or wellies and get ready for a rocky seashore safari trip with the Thanet Coast Project.
-These events are taking place throughout the summer from 3 to 7, 9 and 18 to 22 August, across our many bays, providing hours of fun for all the family (and especially 4 to 11 year olds).
+These events take place throughout the summer, across our many bays, providing hours of fun for all the family (and especially 4 to 11 year olds).
 Get their early to avoid disappointment as limited spaces.
 For dates, times and locations head to the Thanet Coast Project website

 Ramsgate’s Rock Gardens